Early life of Joseph Stalin: Early revolutionary activity: 1899–1904

-Stalin next worked as a tutor for middle class children, but earned a meagre living.
+Stalin next worked as a tutor for middle-class children, but earned a meager living.
 In October 1899, Stalin began work as a meteorologist at the Tiflis Meteorological Observatory, where his school-friend Vano Ketskhoveli was already employed.
 In this position, he worked during the night for a wage of twenty roubles a month.
-The position entailed little work, and allowed him to read while on duty.
+The position entailed little work and allowed him to read while on duty.
 According to Robert Service, this was Stalin's "only period of sustained employment until after the October Revolution".
 In the early weeks of 1900, Stalin was arrested and held in Metekhi Fortress.
 The official explanation given was that Beso had not paid his taxes and that Stalin was responsible for ensuring that they were paid, although it may be that this was a "cryptic warning" from the police, who were aware of Stalin's Marxist revolutionary activities.
 As soon as she learned of the arrest, Keke came to Tiflis, while some of Stalin's wealthier friends helped to pay the taxes and get him out of prison.

 Stalin had attracted a group of radical young men around him, giving classes in socialist theory in a flat on Sololaki Street.

 Stalin was involved in organising a secret nocturnal mass meeting for May Day 1900, in which around 500 workers met in the hills outside the city.
 There, Stalin gave his first major public speech, in which he called for strike action, something that the Mesame Dasi opposed.
-Following his prompting, the workers at the railway depos and Adelkhanov's show factory went on strike.
+Following his prompting, the workers at the railway depot and Adelkhanov's shoe factory went on strike.

 By this point, the Tsarist secret police—the Okhrana—were aware of Stalin's activities within Tiflis' revolutionary milieu.
-On the night of 21–22 March 1901, the Okhrana arrested a number of Marxist leaders in the city.
+On the night of 21–22 March 1901, the Okhrana arrested several Marxist leaders in the city.
 Stalin himself escaped arrest; he was traveling toward the observatory aboard a tram when he recognised plain-clothes police around the building.
 He decided to remain on the tram and get off at a later stop.
-He did not return to the observatory, and henceforth lived off of donations given by political sympathisers and friends.
+He did not return to the observatory, and henceforth lived off donations given by political sympathisers and friends.

 Stalin next helped plan a large May Day demonstration for 1901, in which 3000 workers and leftists marched from Soldiers Bazaar to Yerevan Square.
 Demonstrators clashed with Cossack troops, resulting in 14 protesters being seriously wounded and 50 arrested.
 After this event, Stalin escaped several further attempts to arrest him.
 To evade detection, he slept in at least six different apartments and used the alias of "David".
 Soon after, one of Stalin's associates, Stepan Shaumian, organised the assassination of the railway boss director who resisted the strikers.